the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 # leanpub-end-insert
 ~~~~~~~

-Now we use React Testing Library's `act` helper function to wait for our promise to resolve after the component rendered for the first time.
+We use React Testing Library's `act` helper function to wait until the promise resolves after the component's initial render.
 With async/await, we can implement this like synchronous code.
-The great thing about the `debug` function from RTL is that it will output the App component's elements before and after the request for us:
+The `debug` function from RTL is useful because it outputs the App component's elements before and after the request:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~